neondatabase/website/content/docs/community/contribution-guide.md

 ## Style Guide

-This section outlines the stylistic elements that we try to follow in the Neon documentation.
+This section outlines the stylistic elements that we do our best to follow in the Neon documentation.

 ### Voice and language

-The voice in the documentation should sound like one human being explaining something important to another, while striking the right balance between being approachable yet professional.
+The voice in the documentation should sound like one human being explaining something to another, while striking the right balance between being approachable and professional.

 #### Guidelines

 1. **Use contractions**:
     - **Do**: Use contractions like "it's", "don't", "you're" to make the tone more conversational.
       - *Example*: "It's essential to save your progress."
-    - **Don't**: Overuse contractions where clarity is compromised.
+    - **Don't**: Overuse contractions, which can compromise clarifyS.

 2. **Simplicity over jargon**:
     - **Do**: Choose simpler words when possible.